Share this Post

 58:36

-Lucy: I think there is always a little bit of stubbornness that sinks in.
+Lucy: There is always a little bit of stubbornness that sinks in.
 But I think coming back to the fact that I was prepared and knew that this was going to be extremely challenging.

 59:18